 The AABP mentorship program is voluntary for both the mentor and mentee.
 The Mentorship Program will be available to any new graduates that are current members of AABP.

 Formally, the relationship should last for 2 years after graduation.
-Mentee applications are open to AABP members who graduated in 2017 or 2018.
+Mentee applications are open to AABP members who graduated in past two years.
 After the initial two-year program, correspondence is encouraged but will not be part of the formal program.
 The mentors will not be in geographic proximity to their mentees (within 100 miles).
 When exceptions occur, they can be considered on a case-by-case basis.

 AABP will strongly encourage new graduates to take part in the program.
 New graduates will have the opportunity to sign up for the Mentorship Program in the AABP booth at the annual conference or online at the AABP website.
 They will also be contacted by email after the annual conference inviting them to participate in the Mentorship Program.
 Finally, when new members join AABP, they are informed about the Mentorship Program within the application process.